Cthulhu Wars sculpts

 Nyarlathotep

-From the Crawling Chaos, it’s the Bloody Tongue avatar of that very Chaos!
+Same GOO, different avatar.
+From the Crawling Chaos faction this time, it’s the Bloody Tongue, though that term is not used in this game.
 In the spirit of good Mythos writing, this model combines naturalistic features from real-world biology—in this case exotic marine life—with more uncanny features, including a whirlpool of souls in Its open belly.
 It is gorgeous!

 The Dark Young